christran85-cyber/enterprise-security-operations-lab/README.md

 ![Linux Security Monitoring](images/phase3-linux-monitoring.png)

-The auditd validation confirms that Linux security events are being recorded and can be queried during investigations.
+The auditd validation confirms that Linux security events are being recorded and can be queried using `ausearch`.

 ---